civican/legisinfo/42-1/bills/C-23/bill_text.md

 ### Section 11

-A preclearance officer must exercise their powers and perform their duties and functions under this Act in accordance with Canadian law, including the `Canadian Charter of Rights and Freedoms`, the `Canadian Bill of Rights` and the `Canadian Human Rights Act`.
+  ****(1)**** A preclearance officer must exercise their powers and perform their duties and functions under this Act in accordance with Canadian law, including the `Canadian Charter of Rights and Freedoms`, the `Canadian Bill of Rights` and the `Canadian Human Rights Act`.

+  **(2)** The Minister must, in accordance with paragraph 2 of Article IX of the Agreement, provide every preclearance officer with training on the Canadian law that applies to the exercise of the preclearance officer's powers and the performance of their duties and functions under this Act.

 ### Section 12